wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 tags: thoughts
 ---

-After reading Sophie's World, I thought it'd be an amusing exercise to learn more about the philosophers presented therein, and summarize their work into three key bullet points.
-It should be stressed from the outset that reading the Encyclopedia does not give me a comprehensive understanding of anything.
-There are academics who have spent their entire lives studying one or two philosophers.
-My goal in this article is not to be an expert.
-Rather, my goal is simply to know enough to be conversant (or dangerous).
+After reading Sophie's World, I thought it'd be amusing to learn more about the philosophers presented in the book, and summarize their wisdoms into a few key bullet points.
+It should be stressed that reading a bunch of Encyclopedia articles does not give me a comprehensive understanding of anything.
+That is okay.
+My goal is simply to know enough to be conversant (or dangerous).
 Let's get started.

 - [Myths - Pre 600 BC](#myths---pre-600-bc)
 - [Natural Philosophers - 600 BC](#natural-philosophers---600-bc)